HumainLab/Understand_MarginPO/README.md

 ## Dataset

-The Sentiment Analysis dataset can be downloded from [here](https://oregonstate.box.com/s/jugqojqhpifsev9usktq32elomijfgzf).
+The Sentiment Analysis dataset can be downloaded from [here](https://oregonstate.box.com/s/jugqojqhpifsev9usktq32elomijfgzf).
 It contains three different datasets: `long-suffix`, `short-suffix`, and `1t`.
 It should be extracted to `data/senti_data/`.